 Tawnya Kristen, Executive Director, Green Mountain United Way

-The Hunger Council of Washington County last met on Thursday, May 5th.
+The Hunger Council last met on Thursday, May 5th.
 (Press Release Here.)
 The Council's last two meetings have resulted in some great actions in the community, and the Council heard updates on those as well as connected with the new administration at Spaulding High School to dicuss how to support their committment to fresh healthy foods and community engagement.
 The meeting agenda is available HERE and meeting minutes are available HERE.

 In March 2016, the Hunger Council published a Letter to the Editor in support of the Zap the Gap Campaign as a way to increase access to afterschool and summer meals and programming.
 The Letter to the Editor was published in the Times Argus, and is available HERE.